Skip to main content

 Record activityAccess private keys

-The key takeaway here is that being your rpc node does NOT give GasHawk the possibility to steal your funds.
-So, even if GasHawk was ever hacked, your funds would still be safu 😌
+Key Takeaway: Being your RPC node does NOT grant GasHawk the ability to steal your funds.
+Even if GasHawk were ever compromised, your funds would remain safe. 😌